A Sequential Algorithm for Generating Random Graphs: Analysis

-The proof of this concentration uses Kim-Vu's polynomial \cite{Kim-Vu2000} and is quite technical.
-It generalizes Kim-Vu's \cite{Kim-Vu} calculations to general degree sequences.
-To the interest of space we omit this cumbersome analysis but it is given in in Section \ref{sec:Kim-Vu-Calc} of extended version of this paper \cite{BKS07extended}.
-But in Section \ref{subsec:pf-reg} we show concentration for regular graphs in a larger region using a new technique.
+The proof of this concentration result uses Kim and Vu's polynomial method \cite{Kim-Vu2000} and is quite technical.
+It generalizes Kim and Vu's \cite{Kim-Vu} calculations for the regular graphs to the general degree sequences.
+Section \ref{sec:Kim-Vu-Calc} is dedicated to this cumbersome analysis.
+But for the case of regular graphs, in Section \ref{subsec:pf-reg}, we will use a different technique based on Azuma's inequality to show concentration in a larger region.